joshbegley/nyt-latest/README.md

 `The main positive for West Ham's 2025 is that it is now over.
 They need a lot of improvement in 2026...`\
 https://nytimes.com/athletic/6875271/2026/01/02/west-hams-2025-sackings-setbacks-protests-and-potts-potential/

-**Curt Cignetti and Lane Kiffin got a lot richer by Indiana and Ole Miss reaching the CFP semis**\
+**Curt Cignetti, Lane Kiffin got a lot richer by Indiana, Ole Miss reaching CFP semis**\
-`The Indiana and former Ole Miss head coaches will receive tidy sums because of incentive bonuses in their contracts.`\
+`The Indiana and former Ole Miss head coaches will receive tidy sums because of incentive bonuses in their contracts for winning CFP games.`\
 https://nytimes.com/athletic/6935051/2026/01/02/curt-cignetti-lane-kiffin-bonus-incentives-cfp-semifinal/

 **What the heck happened in the final seconds of Ole Miss vs. Georgia?**\